Suresh Gopi: 2006–2015: Decline and hiatus

-Gopi's fanbase slowly started to diminish during the mid-2000s with many of his movies released in 2006 becoming a failure at the box office.
+Suresh Gopi's fanbase slowly started to diminish during the mid-2000s with many of his movies released in 2006 becoming a failure at the box office.
 This includes films such as Lanka, Rashtram, Pathaaka, Ashwaroodan, Bada Dosth and Smart City.
 However, his legal thriller Chinthamani Kolacase directed by Shaji Kailas was a blockbuster at the box office in 2006.
 Suresh Gopi played the lead role of a psychotic lawyer, who enforces the law in his style.

 Most of his movies released after Chinthamani Kolacase were failures at the box office.
 It includes movies such as Paranju Theeratha Visheshangal, Black Cat, Kichamani MBA and Time all of which released in 2007.
 The same year he had a special appearance in the science fiction film Bharathan Effect.
-His commercially successful films in 2007 were the crime investigation thriller Nadiya Kollappetta Rathri and Detective.
+His commercially successful film in 2007 were the crime investigation thrillers Detective and Nadiya Kollappetta Rathri.
 In 2008, Suresh Gopi did a lead role in the multi-starrer blockbuster Twenty:20.
 In 2009, he was praised for his role as Ramesh Menon in the anthology film Kerala Cafe in the segment Lalitham Hiranmayam.

 In 2010, he played the role of a father seeking revenge upon those who raped his daughter in Janakan which earned him appreciation.
 In 2011, he appeared in the multi-starrer film Christian Brothers.
-The same year, Gopi acted in the film Melvilasom which received wide critical acclaim upon its release.
-Gopi reunited with Shaji Kailas and Renji Panicker in 2012 through The King & the Commissioner.
+The same year, Suresh acted in the film Melvilasom which received wide critical acclaim upon its release.
+Suresh reunited with Shaji Kailas and Renji Panicker in 2012 through The King & the Commissioner.
 In the film, which is a crossover of Commissioner (1994) and The King (1995), Suresh Gopi reprised his role as Bharathchandran I.P.S along with Mammootty reprising his role as Joseph Alex from The King.
 He was praised for his role as Dr. Vijay Nambiar in Apothecary (2014).
 He was nominated for the Best Actor award at the Filmfare Awards South for his performance in the movie.
-Gopi played the villain role in the Tamil film action thriller film I (2015).
+Suresh played the villain role in the Tamil film action thriller film I (2015).
 My God (2015) was his last film before going to a 4-year hiatus from acting.